maneshthankappan/-MC-MitM-Attack-Dataset/README.md

 #### 1. <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/const-jamming.png">

-<p align="center">
-  <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/const-jam-example.png">
-</p>
-It is difficult to identify constant jamming behavior with above cloudshark files.Therefore, please see the yellow box in the above wireshark capture figure.
+It is difficult to identify constant jamming behavior with above cloudshark files.Therefore, below we provide a wireshark capture screenshot of such constant jamming behavior.
+Please see the yellow box in the above wireshark capture screenshot.
 Here, the arrival time between first and second beacon frame is around 82 ms, which shows that there was a constant jamming on the channel of the AP.
 When such jamming occurs, it can drastically affect the standard deviation of frame inter-arrival time If we observe this behavior for a specific time (e.g., 60 seconds).
 In normal conditions, the frame inter-arrival time would be 0.2 or 0.3ms if the AP transmits  beacons  every 100ms.
 This way, we calculate the frame inter-arrival time and frame delivery ratio to identify potential constant jamming attacks.
+<p align="center">
+  <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/const-jam-example.png">
+</p>

 #### 2. <img src="https://github.com/maneshthankappan/MC-MitM-Attack-Dataset/blob/main/Labels/reactive%20jamming.png">
 ```